 Calcium is not absorbed properly when someone has low levels of vitamin D and magnesium (deficiencies in both are common), plus certain crops that are normally high in calcium have become depleted of minerals due to soil depletion.
 This electrolyte, which is actually the body’s most abundant mineral, can be obtained from drinking raw milk, having yogurt or kefir, and from certain plant foods (especially organic types) like leafy green vegetables (such as collard greens and kale), broccoli, okra and beans.

 Supplementing with calcium has pros and cons, so speak with your doctor about your risk factors, and first try to get enough from foods if you can.
 Calcium is found in most multivitamins, and ideally you end up with about 1,000 milligrams per day for adult women.

 - It’s believed that around 30 percent of all women are deficient in one or more of the most important vitamins and minerals, and for many women the risk only increases with age.
 Another scary finding?
 Estimates show about 75 percent of women would likely develop nutrient deficiencies if supplemental multivitamins didn’t exist.

 - The best vitamins for women include vitamins A, C, D, E, K and B vitamins.
-In addition to the best vitamins for women, other nutrients that are important include iron, iodine, magnesium, omega-3 fish oil and calcium.
+In addition to the best vitamins for women, other nutrients that are important include iron, iodine, magnesium and calcium.

 - Risk factors that make a women more likely to have a vitamin or mineral deficiency include: eating a highly processed diet, being vegetarian or vegan, being underweight or consuming too little calories in general, being of reproductive age, being over the age of 65, and having a low socioeconomic status, a lack of education and living in poverty.